vmware-archive/buildkit-cli-for-kubectl/README.md

-# Buildkit CLI for kubectl
+# BuildKit CLI for kubectl

-Buildkit CLI for kubectl is a tool for building OCI and Docker images with your kubernetes cluster.
+BuildKit CLI for kubectl is a tool for building OCI and Docker images with your kubernetes cluster.
 It replaces the `docker build` command to let you quickly and easily build your single and multi-architecture container images.